JasperArneberg/ECE382_Lab6/README.md

 ##A Functionality: Remote-Controlled Robot Movement

+The A functionality was fairly straightforward to implement since Lab 5 had similar requirements.
+In fact, it took about 25 minutes to fully complete the remote-controlled robot movement.

+When testing the A functionality, it was very difficult to steer the robot.
+This was because the turnRight() and turnLeft() methods only worked at a duty cycle of 60%, which is relatively fast.
+An extra paramter, speed, was added into the turnRight() and turnLeft() methods.
+This allowed the robot to turn at different speeds, giving finer control.

 ##Debugging
 The MSP430 was not able to stay powered when the USB cable was disconnected.
 To investigate the error, the voltages of the board were measured.
 For some reason, the 5 V rail only had 0.5 V across it.
 After further analysis, an electrical error in the hardware was discovered.
 The 5 V output was traced along to a pin on th every left side of the board.
 Once this pin was connected to the 5 V rail, everything worked as expected.